English Schools Foundation: Secondary education

-The curriculum of ESF secondary schools is based on the IB Middle Years Programme between Year 7 to 9.
+The curriculum of ESF secondary schools is based on the IB Middle Years Programme between Year 7 and 9.
 At Years 10 to 11, students follow a curriculum designed by the school, that leads to IGCSE and GCSE qualifications, with the exception of Discovery College and Renaissance college which follow the MYP.
 At Years 12 and 13, students can either take the IB Diploma programme, or an applied learning pathway such as BTEC or the IB Career-related programme.
 Students study a range of subjects such as English, mathematics, science, the humanities, creative and performing arts, design technology and an additional language at an appropriate level.

 Examination results

 The ESF has received one of its best mean IB Diploma scores amongst its 969 students graduating in the class of 2021 in its history, at a 38.9 out of a possible 45.
 Sixty-four of these students received a perfect score of 45, which fewer than 0.01% of IB Diploma students receive.

 In May 2021, 1,000 students completed the IGCSE/GCSE programme.
-For exams using the A*-G system, 40% of students obtained A* and 96% obtained A*-C, and for exams using the 9-1 system, 50% of students obtained a grade 9 or 8, and 97% obtained grades from 9 to 4.
+For exams using the A*-G system, 40% of students obtained A* and 96% obtained A*-C, and for exams using the 9–1 system, 50% of students obtained a grade 9 or 8, and 97% obtained grades from 9 to 4.
 This was the fifteenth consecutive year that more than half of students attained either an A or an A* grade.

 For Discovery College and Renaissance College which take the IB Middle Years programme, in 2020, the mean grade per subject was 5.7 points, higher than the worldwide average of 4.6 points.
 The mean number of total points per student was 52.2 points out of a maximum possible score of 63 points.

-Higher education destinations

-Between 2014 and 2018, the most popular university destinations were the UK (42%), Hong Kong (22%), the USA (15%), Canada (10%) and Australia (6%).
-The top five university destinations were the University of Hong Kong (386), CUHK (222), the University of British Columbia (199), HKUST (194), and the University of Toronto (158).

 Student demographics

 The ethnic groups of the foundations' students include local residents of Hong Kong, Europeans and other nearby regional countries.
 As of 2016 the students came from over 60 countries; the ESF schools, except kindergartens, are required to have at least 70% of their students hold foreign passports.

 As of 2017, ESF had a total of 17,700 students, of whom 70% had parents who were permanent residents of Hong Kong.
-The total number of students in 2013 was 13,000 and the same percentage had permanent resident parents.
+The total number of students in 2013 was 13,000, and the same percentage had permanent resident parents.